amperka/raspberry-kit/b-plus/README.md

-## OOPS..
-You've got yourself a better Raspbery Pi!
+# OOPS..
+You've got yourself a better Raspberry Pi!
+It's B+!
-##It's Model B+!

-It happens to be, that fellows from Raspberry managed to update their Raspberry Pi 3 Model B controller up to Model B+ and we somehow missed it.
+It happens to be, that fellows from Raspberry managed to update their Raspberry Pi 3B controller up to Model B+ and we somehow missed it.
 It means that our book — the one you've found in the box, is somewhat obsolete.

 Sorry for that.